University of California, Irvine School of Medicine: Academics

 The School of Medicine consists of 19 clinical and 6 basic science departments and has several graduate degree-granting programs.
 These include PhD programs in epidemiology, the interdisciplinary PhD program in cellular & molecular biosciences (CMB) the Interdepartmental Neuroscience Program (INP), pharmacology and toxicology, and MS programs in environmental toxicology and genetic counseling.

-Willed Body Program

-Dr. Jamie Wikenheiser, professor of anatomy and neurobiology at the 2022 UCI School of Medicine Willed Body Program Ceremony of Thanks.

-The UC Irvine School of Medicine runs a Willed Body Program, which allows individuals to donate their bodies to support medical education and research.
-These donations are essential for training medical students, residents, and healthcare professionals by providing hands-on experience in gross anatomy and surgical techniques.

-Under the direction of faculty members, including Dr. Jamie Wikenheiser, the program integrates cadaveric dissection with surgical training, giving students and physicians the opportunity to develop a deeper understanding of human anatomy in a clinical context.

-UCI ensures that all donations are treated with respect and care, following ethical and legal guidelines.
-After their use, donors are cremated and their ashes scattered at sea, at no cost to their families.

 Campus

 UC Irvine's Medical Education Building, which opened in April, 2010, on the Irvine campus.

 In 2010, UC Irvine opened its $40.5 million, 65,000-square-foot (6,000 m2) on-campus medical education building that provides a simulation training center along with clinical laboratories and telemedicine stations.

 The UC Irvine School of Medicine was the first medical school in the country to adopt a totally tablet-based curriculum.